Denver Law Graduate Legal Studies also offers certificates and non-degree programs for professionals wishing to obtain specialization skills.

 You can take several Denver Law courses through the University of Denver to update or enhance your education, even if you do not intend to enroll in a formal graduate degree.
 You can also begin as a non-degree student to try out classes and matriculate into a degree program during a later term (restrictions apply).

-You may take courses as a special-status student for credit at a regular tuition rate of $1,623 per semester credit hour for law courses and $1,320 per quarter credit hour for Graduate Tax courses or audit course for No Credit at a reduced rate.
+You may take courses as a special-status student for credit at a regular tuition rate.
+Current semester credit hour tuition rates for Law courses and current quarter credit hour tuition rates for Graduate Tax courses are listed on this page.

 - You must hold a bachelor’s degree to be eligible for special status.